inrae/GenomAsm4pg/README.md

-# Automating oak genome assembly workflow
+# Assembly workflow for pangenome
 This workflow uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) to quickly assemble genomes with a HTML report summarizing obtained assembly stats.
 This workflow uses PacBio HiFi data.

 A first script (```prejob.sh```) prepares the data until fasta.gz files are obtained.
 A second script (```job.sh```) runs the genome assembly and stats.